Red Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Wander Franco and the Tampa Bay Rays face Alex Verdugo and the Boston Red Sox at Fenway Park on Saturday.
-First pitch is at 6:10 PM ET.
+Wander Franco and Masataka Yoshida will be among the star attractions when the Tampa Bay Rays play the Boston Red Sox on Sunday at 1:35 PM ET, at Fenway Park.

-The favored Rays have -155 moneyline odds against the underdog Red Sox, who are listed at +130.
-The total is 8.5 runs for this contest (with -110 odds to go over and -110 odds on the under).
+Oddsmakers list the Rays as -120 moneyline favorites, while giving the underdog Red Sox +100 moneyline odds.
+The over/under for the matchup has been set at 9 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.